aaalloc/brpc2022/README.md

 Connector.connect(fork, 1, getLowFuel, 0);
 ```

-We coded many other groups of processors, for example GetMinFromJsonMap() and GetMaxFromJsonMap() which return a number.
+We coded many other groups of processors, for example GetMinimum() and GetMaximum() which both return a number.

 Now, feel free to create your own chains of processors to store or process your properties.